 Knighthoods, Damehoods, and CEO Behaviour

-This paper studies theoretically and empirically whether and how governments can affect the behaviour of CEOs through the use of awards and honours.
-Our model predicts that government awards have a negative effect on ﬁrm performance.
-This effect is stronger in non-competitive industries.
-The empirical analysis uses two legal reforms in New Zealand: knighthoods and damehoods were abolished in April 2000 but reinstated in August 2009.
+We study whether and how politicians can inﬂuence the behaviour of CEOs and ﬁrm performance with prestigious government awards.
+We present a simple model to develop the hypothesis that government awards have a negative effect on ﬁrm performance.
+The empirical analysis uses two legal reforms in New Zealand for identiﬁcation: Knighthoods and damehoods were abolished in April 2000 but reinstated in March 2009.
 The ﬁndings are consistent with the predictions of the model.
-Overall, our results indicate that governments can redirect firms towards a "stakeholder view"; through the use of government awards to the detriment of shareholders.
+The results suggest that government awards serve as an incentive tool through which politicians inﬂuence ﬁrms in favour of employees to the detriment of shareholders.

 Keywords: Awards, CEO Incentives, Employment, Stakeholder-oriented Firms